Content-type: text/html Ray Manning

 I get to the hotel and check in and Karl is not in his room.
 I call Mr Tree and get a shock when it turns out that Karl and Mr Tree went to the airport to meet me and are waiting for me at the airport.
 I just can't stop from laughing at the situation and I finally give them my room number and they say they will come back to the hotel and my room soon.

 On Friday Karl and I head for the Ekimai bus station and get on a bus for Pattaya because he has a Thai friend who lives there.
 When we get to the hotel we check in and call Karl's friend.
-The friend in turn calls my friend Tree who is now mad at us because we were supposed to wait at Ekimai for him, not Pattaya.
+She in turn calls my friend Tree who is now mad at us because we were supposed to wait at Ekimai for him, not Pattaya.
 He waited at the Ekimai bus station for an hour before turning back and going home.

 We get a ride to the second club and there is also good house/techno/trance music playing though the club is packed with tables (to get people to spend money on drinking) rather than an open space for a dance floor.
 This music is too good though so Karl and I move a few tables around and create some space to at least move around to the music.
 A few other people follow suit but the tables are still there.
 We have fun until only about 1:30 and we walk on back to the hotel.